KunalKC586/AI-powered-Resume-Screening-and-Ranking-System/README.md

 ```
 4. Access the Application
 ```
-Open your browser and navigate to the generated custom URL like http://localhost:8000/ to start using the AI-powered resume screening tool.
+Open your browser and navigate to the generated custom URL to start using the AI-powered resume screening tool.
 ```

 # 📜 Key Functions